stealthdrop/stealthdrop/README.md

 Notably, however, the current implementation rewards exactly one token to each address.
 An interesting extension to consider would be awarding multiple tokens to each address.
 A first idea might be to simply put the number of tokens each address should recieve in the Merkle Tree.
 But this is unfortunately _privacy-lossy_.
 If everyone has arbitrary different amount of tokens to claim, that narrows down the possible claiming accounts greatly!
 In crypto parlance, we'd be reducing the _anonymity set_ by doing so.
 We had a few other ideas for doing so, but none of them seemed too promising at the time.
 We'd be curious to hear people's thoughts on this.

 As you may have noticed, one of the hairiest problems for this construction is figuring out how to leave the entire set of eligible addresses public, but not allow those to be linked to the claiming anonymous addresses in process of generating the proof.

 # Who?

-We ([@Divide-By-0](https://github.com/Divide-By-0), [@nibnalin](https://github.com/nalinbhardwaj) and [@Adhyyan1252](https://github.com/Adhyyan1252)) built out this project over the course of a week during [Hack Lodge](https://hacklodge.org).
+We ([Aayush (@Divide-By-0)](https://github.com/Divide-By-0), [@nibnalin](https://github.com/nalinbhardwaj) and [@Adhyyan1252](https://github.com/Adhyyan1252)) built out this project over the course of a week during [Hack Lodge](https://hacklodge.org).
 The original idea of this construction came from [@gubsheep](https://github.com/gubsheep) and the [0xPARC community](https://0xparc.org).

 The journey we shared in writing this project was long and windy (to say the least).